-12 What is the maximum probationary period permitted by law?
+What is the maximum probationary period permitted by law?

 There is no maximum probationary period permitted by law.
-However, employers are still required to comply with minimum notice periods under the Employment Act during the probationary period.
+However, employers are still required to comply with minimum notice periods under the Employment Act 1968 during the probationary period and employees who have served the employer for more than three months should be entitled to the minimum annual leave and sick leave under the Employment Act 1968.

-Classification as contractor or employee

-13 What are the primary factors that distinguish an independent contractor from an employee?
+Classification as contractor or employee What are the primary factors that distinguish an independent contractor from an employee?

-The MOM considers a contract for service (ie, independent contractor) as one with a clientcontractor type of relationship where the contractor carries out business on its own account.
-Contracts for service are not covered by the Employment Act and statutory benefits.
-In addition, benefits that may need to be paid under the Central Provident Fund Act (a form of enforced statutory pension scheme for Singapore citizens and residents) do not apply.
+The MOM considers a contract for service (ie, independent contractor) as one with a client-contractor type of relationship, where the contractor carries out business on its own account.
+Contracts for service are not covered by the Employment Act 1968 and statutory benefits.
+In addition, benefits that may need to be paid under the Central Provident Fund Act 1953 (a form of enforced statutory pension scheme for Singapore citizens and residents) do not apply.